tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     >>> c.state()
     array([0.+0.j, 0.+0.j, 0.+0.j, 1.+0.j], dtype=complex64)

-The representative gate that defined in MPO format is ``multicontrol`` gate.
+The representative gate defined in MPO format is the ``multicontrol`` gate.

-- MPO as the operator for expectation evaluation on circuit
+- MPO as the operator for expectation evaluation on a circuit

 We can also measure operator expectation on the circuit output state where the operator is in MPO/QuOperator format.